grunnt/grunnt.github.io/content/about.md

 Welcome to my personal website!
 My name is Bas van Schoonhoven.
 I live in Groningen in the Netherlands with my wonderful wife and two kids and work as a senior software engineer.

-Professionally I mostly do Java, Spring and MySQL backend development with some front-end work mixed in.
-I like fixing unfixable bugs and turning complex problems into elegant, simple solutions.
+At work I like fixing unfixable bugs and turning complex problems into elegant, simple solutions.
 In my spare time I love to spend time with my family, create prototypes and toys using other languages such as Rust and OpenGL, go for a run or read a book (SF/Fantasy and some literature).

 This site acts as a portfolio and as a place for sharing things that interest me.

 # Experience

-I have about 12 years of experience working as a software engineer in a variety of settings and roles, and I have experience working with a wide range of languages, frameworks and technologies.
-My main focus professionally is Java, Spring, C#/.NET and different databases (MySQL, SQL Server, Postgres), but I am always happy to learn something new.
+I work as a software engineer since about 2007 in a variety of settings and roles.
+I have experience working with a wide range of languages, frameworks and technologies, and I'm always happy to learn something new!

 <img src="/about/experience-cloud.png" alt="Experience cloud" style="margin:2em auto;display:block;">